kidusmik/Simple-JWT-API/README.md

 ## Deployment

-This app is deployed in AWS on Kubernetes:
+This app is deployed in AWS on Kubernetes, the steps followed to deploy the app are:

-1. Create a cluster
+1. **Create a cluster**

 ```bash
 eksctl create cluster --name simple-jwt-api --nodes=2 --version=1.23 --instance-types=t2.medium --region=us-east-2
 ```

-This will inform with messages such as:
+This will return:

 ```
 2022-10-04 14:28:39 [✔]  saved kubeconfig as "C:\\Users\\kidusmik\\.kube\\config"
 2022-10-04 14:28:39 [✔]  all EKS cluster resources for "simple-jwt-api" have been created